 Earlier this year, MGM Resorts furloughed 63,000 employees in Las Vegas and around the country.
 The company paused on paying these employees with hopes of being back at full capacity soon.
 The company is now warning employees that these furloughs could become permanent layoffs at the end of August.

 Boyd Gaming expects to lay off about 25% of its 24,000 employees across the country.
-At this moment it appears as though 6,075 Boyd Gaming staff members will lose their jobs.
+At the moment, it appears as though 6,075 Boyd Gaming staff members will lose their jobs.

 Local casino layoffs